-Child Relocation in Illinois: Understanding the New Law and How it Works
+Child Relocation: Understanding the New Law and How it Works

 Whether you get a new job or are just ready for a change of scenery, it’s common to want to move.
 However, if you’ve been divorced and have a child (or children), it isn’t as simple as finding a new house and paying the movers.